 Wi-Fi networking is the very useful tech wizardry which lets us get internet access or share files without running cables around our home.

-Wireless broadband can be a way to for internet service providers (ISPs) to deliver internet access without having a line connected to your home.
-That can be useful if you live in an area without fixed line broadband, or you want internet without a phone line.
+Wireless broadband can be a way for internet service providers (ISPs) to deliver internet access without having a line connected to your home.
+That can be useful if you live in an area without fixed-line broadband, or you want internet without a phone line.